thesmith1/adl4cv-handwriting-generation/README.md

 In order to test the generation of _single characters_, use the script `test.py`, that produces results in Tensorboard.

 In order to test the generation of entire sentences, the webapp can be used.
-Launch the script `webapp/back/backend_server.py` to serve the backend.
+Launch the script `backend_server.py` to serve the backend.
+This script must be launched from its folder, not from the root of the project.
 From the folder `webapp/front` launch `ng serve` on the command line to serve the frontend.
 This will compile the frontend and will make it accessible on the browser at the address `localhost:4200`.